 An Intent driven MnS allows its consumer to express intents for managing the network and services and obtain the feedback of intent evaluation result.
-The Intent-driven MnS producer have the following capabilities:
+The Intent-driven MnS producer have the following intent handling capabilities:

 - Validate the intent.

 - Translate the received intent to executable actions as follows: